ronnygunawan/express-netcore/README.md

 ### This project is a work in progress
 Currently unfinished:
 - Rendering Razor views and Razor pages
-- Blazor
+- Blazor support
-- Entity Framework
+- Entity Framework support